-With Contour Train you can machine open and closed contours that you defined in an .HC program or generated with the DXF converter.
+The Contour Train unit is used to machine open and closed contours that you defined in an .HC program or generated with the DXF converter.

 Choose start and end points of the contour that leave enough space for tool approach and departure!